Patricks BBQ Pork Recipes

 • Other Nutrients: Pork also contains small amounts of potassium, magnesium, and vitamin D.

-Buying a quality cut of pork from the store.
+Tips for buying a quality cut of pork from the store

 Selecting a good cut of pork involves evaluating factors like the meat's appearance, color, marbling, and overall freshness.
 Here are some tips to help you choose a high-quality cut: